The next ComAGRI meeting will take place on 3 and 4 September:

 Czeslaw Adam Siekierski (EPP, PL) is the new Chair of the Committee on Agriculture and Rural Development (AGRI), elected by acclamation on 7 July 2014.

 During its constituent meeting, the Committee has also elected its Vice-Chairs Eric Andrieu (S&D, FR - 1st Vice-Chair), Janusz Wojciechowski (ECR, PL - 2nd Vice-Chair), Clara Eugenia Aguilera Garcia (S&D, ES - 3rd Vice-Chair) and Vasilica Viorica Dăncilă (S&D, RO - 4th Vice-Chair).

 Together, the Chair and Vice-Chairs make up the Bureau of the Committee, elected for a two-and-a-half-year term.

 After the election of a President, Vice-Presidents and Quaestors of the European Parliament in Strasbourg last week, parliamentary committees convened on Monday in Brussels to elect chairpersons and their deputies for next two and a half years.

 Committee responsible for:

-veterinary and plant-health matters, animal feedingstuffs provided such measures are not intended to protect against risks to human health,
+(a) veterinary and plant-health matters and animal feeding stuffs provided such measures are not intended to protect against risks

-Our website gives you the information you need, in all the languages of the EU, to follow our work: a link to the webstreaming of our meetings, draft reports and other meeting documents which you can download, meeting agendas and calendar of activities, MEP profiles and contact details, etc. Enjoy your visit!
+Our website provides a lot of information, in all the languages of the EU, to allow you to follow our work: meeting agendas, live webstreaming of our meetings, reports and amendments, MEP profiles and contact details, etc. Enjoy your visit!

 Chair of the Committee on Agriculture and Rural Development